A Thousand Nights (A Thousand Nights, #1) by E.K. Johnston

 I started this book expecting a dynamic 1,001 Nights retelling.
 I hoped it would be a clever novel about identity and sacrifice and family.

 It was definitely about sacrifice and identity and family.
-But my final impression falls short of what I expected from it.
+But my final impression falls short of what I expected.

 Let me elaborate by saying that this has the potential to be a very powerful, impactful read.
 And it touched on almost all the right notes.